Houston Building Collapse Injury Lawyer

 Except in the case of workers’ compensation, recovering money requires proving negligence.
 That means a long and in-depth investigation into what caused the collapse and who is responsible.

-After a devastating building collapse, it’s important to have a Houston personal injury lawyer on your side.
-Attorney Brian White & Associates, PC advocates for accident victims in Texas with a sterling reputation we have built thanks to our positive track record and trial experience.
+After a devastating building collapse, it’s important to have a personal injury lawyer on your side.
+Attorney Brian White Personal Injury Lawyers advocates for accident victims in Texas with a sterling reputation we have built thanks to our positive track record and trial experience.
 Brian White is a Board Certified Personal Injury Trial Lawyer, a distinction that gives him an advantage in the courtroom.

 Our law firm also has the financial resources necessary to conduct the thorough investigation needed in a building collapse case and hire experts.
 This can make a difference when determining liability and proving why the accident happened.

-When you hire Attorney Brian White & Associates, PC to represent you, you can count on our Houston law firm to:
+When you hire Attorney Brian White Personal Injury Lawyers to represent you, you can count on our Houston law firm to:

 - Perform a careful investigation of your accident